Steven Libutti: Career

 Libutti joined the staff of the Surgery Branch in 1996 and became a tenured senior investigator and the section chief of the Tumor Angiogenesis Section in 2006.
 In 2007, Libutti was promoted to Professor of Surgery at the Uniformed Services University of the Health Sciences in Bethesda, Maryland.
 In 2009 Libutti was named the Founding Director of the Montefiore-Einstein Center for Cancer Care, Associate Director of the Albert Einstein Cancer Center and Vice-Chairman of the Department of Surgery at Montefiore Medical Center and the Albert Einstein College of Medicine.
 He was a tenured professor of surgery and genetics at the Albert Einstein College of Medicine in the Bronx, New York and a Professor of Surgery at the Uniformed Services University of the Health Sciences in Bethesda, Maryland.
 Libutti was also The Marvin L. Gliedman, M.D.
 Distinguished Surgeon, an endowed position in the Department of Surgery at Montefiore Medical Center.
-In 2017, Libutti joined Rutgers University as a tenured Professor of Surgery at the Robert Wood Johnson Medical School and an Affiliated Distinguished Professor in Genetics at the School of Arts and Sciences.
+In 2017, Libutti joined Rutgers University as a tenured Professor of Surgery at the Robert Wood Johnson Medical School (promoted to Distinguished Professor in 2023) and an Affiliated Distinguished Professor in Genetics at the School of Arts and Sciences.
 Libutti is a fellow of the American College of Surgeons, the Society of Surgical Oncology, the Society of University Surgeons, and the American Surgical Association.
 He is a member of the American Association for Cancer Research, the American Society of Clinical Oncology, the American Joint Committee on Cancer and is a Past President of the American Association of Endocrine Surgeons.